 The popularity of traditional Chinese medicine (TCM) is growing rapidly among people who are seeking alternative healthcare remedies rather than relying on Western medicine alone.
-With the World Health Organization (WHO) poised to recognize TCM as legitimate medicine starting next year, interest in Chinese medicine is expected to boom.
-However, many wildlife conservationists fear that the growth of TCM will endanger wildlife on a massive scale.
+With the World Health Organization (WHO) poised to recognize traditional Chinese medicine as legitimate medicine starting next year, interest in Chinese medicine is expected to boom.
+However, many wildlife conservationists fear that the growth of traditional Chinese medicine will endanger wildlife on a massive scale.

 Danger to wildlife